Fortran-FOSS-Programmers/Fortran-202X-Proposals/README.md

 ### Status

-Check the [Issues page](https://github.com/Fortran-FOSS-Programmers/Fortran-202X-Proposals/issues).
-Currently we are figuring out how to best use this site to collaborate.
+Check the [Issues page](https://github.com/Fortran-FOSS-Programmers/Fortran-202X-Proposals/issues) for the current proposals.

 ### See also